achubaty/achubaty.github.io/_posts/2013-07-15-essential-software-for-biology-grad-students-part-iii-writing-tools.md

 There are plenty of limitations to using Word (and Writer), especially when it comes to 1) complex formatting (especially working with equations), 2) sharing documents and collaborating with others, 3) version control, and 4) converting to different file types.

-To overcome these limitations and to make writing easier, I want to share my favourite writing tools -- <a href="http://daringfireball.net/projects/markdown/">Markdown</a> and <a href="http://www.latex-project.org/">LaTeX</a>, which use plain-text file formats and can be easily converted to any other file type with <a href="http://johnmacfarlane.net/pandoc/">Pandoc</a>.
+To overcome these limitations and to make writing easier, I want to share my favourite writing tools -- [Markdown](http://daringfireball.net/projects/markdown/) and [LaTeX](http://www.latex-project.org/), which use plain-text file formats and can be easily converted to any other file type with [Pandoc](http://johnmacfarlane.net/pandoc/).

-The use of plain text format is important. <a href="http://alexchubaty.com/index.php/2013/07/essential-software-for-biology-grad-students-part-ii-backups-and-sync/">Version control software</a> like <a href="https://github.com/">Git</a> works perfectly with plain-text files, showing you which lines have changed between versions.
+The use of plain text format is important.
+[Version control software]({% post_url 2013-07-11-essential-software-for-biology-grad-students-part-ii-backups-and-sync %}) like [Git](https://github.com/) works perfectly with plain-text files, showing you which lines have changed between versions.
 However, this version differencing isn't possible using *binary* file formats like those used by Word (.doc and .docx).
 Additionally, you can open plain-text files on any computer without any special (proprietary!) software, so 10 years from now when you want to revisit an old document, you can do so without having to ensure you keep an old computer with old software around.

 ### You shouldn't have to worry about formatting